flaneurette/Emergency-USB-Kit/BOOT-INFO.md

 # COMMON BOOT & BIOS KEYS (CHEAT SHEET)

-> If UEFI is not supported, some Linux versions, disable it in BIOS: Secure Boot settings, diable.
+> If UEFI is not supported, some Linux versions, disable it in BIOS: Secure Boot settings, disable.

 ## 1. BOOT MENU (ONE-TIME BOOT DEVICE SELECTION)